nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Joshua quickly moved onto general business, but Jay asked for another recount.
 Joshua tried to reject the recount and looked for an excuse.
 Jay called dissent in the chair, then it was pointed out that since the meeting had moved to the next agenda item, a recount would not be possible.
 When Joshua took this to block the recount, Dilhan moved dissent in the chair then decided to reintroduce the motions, seconded by Jay, to open nominations and run the election as urgent motions in general business.

 One of the 2024/2025 Education (Academic Affairs) Officers (also a 2025-2026 Academic Board undergraduate representative and briefly a 2024 C&S General Representative), questioned why the election was being repeated again after two counts already.
 "For democracy", said an ally of Dilhan.
 In response, Joshua ruled out the motion since it had already been discussed in the same meeting.
 No doubt that many in the meeting were wondering whether the outcome would ever be different and if a faction of the MSC would hold it hostage until they got the outcome they wanted.
 However, Dilhan claimed that a Division had told him that they had not been able to put their vote in, that their previous vote had been counted instead, and that their new ballot was not issued.
-It is not entirely clear what specifically this could refer to.
+It is not entirely clear what specifically this refers to.
 The ballots of the first count were supposed to have been ripped up.
 After the adjournment, Joshua had received fresh ballots from both in-person Divisions but had not offered the Zoom Divisions a specific opportunity to change their vote.

 Dilhan attempted to move dissent in the chair to re-run the election but Joshua granted the dissent to Jay instead, who pointed out that it was not mandatory for Joshua to strike the motion and the MSC had already voted to accept the motion for consideration.
 Dissent in the chair passed and nominations were re-opened.
 Jay again was the only nominee.